 • Wrist pain

 It is important for all women to have a check up with their preferred practitioner (ie osteopath ) and seek treatment for any aches and pains post childbirth.
-There can be alignment issues, strains, imbalances and postural issues that Osteopathy can address and treat to improve the comfort of the mother in the short term and prevent ongoing issues long term.
+There can be alignment issues, strains, imbalances and postural issues that Osteopathy can address and treat to improve the comfort of the mother in the short term and help minimise ongoing issues long term.
 Osteopaths will also offer advice with the rehabilitation and strengthening of your pelvic floor and core stability muscles.
-Osteopathic treatment aids recovery from labour as well as preventing any long-term issues.

 These days you can just about go anywhere to get a massage.
 However as easy as it is to find a massage outlet, it is almost just as easy to be able to call yourself a Massage therapist.
 This is mainly due to the fact that massage therapy is a relatively unregulated industry.
 So what does that mean for you?